Hopkins River (I/II) from Dodger Hut to Ram Hill 2WD carpark

 For the first couple of kms, there were a few bony patches and it was pretty shallow.
 As we passed where the Elcho Stream comes in, there was a bit more flow.
 At drier times of the year, you would be best to start at the confluence of the Elcho and Hopkins.

-Picking channels was crucial though and was the difference between one of us walking/dragging for a few stretches, while the other paddled on!!
+Picking channels was crucial though and was the difference between walking/dragging or good progress downriver.

 Mainly class I, with a few class II rapids.